 - Difficulties with chewing and swallowing

 Cerebral palsy cannot be cured but it can be managed.
 A management plan aims to help the child achieve maximum potential in growth and development through the combined efforts of doctors, therapists, educationalists, parents and the child.
-Motivation is an important factor in how well any management plan will succeed.
+Motivation is a key factor in how well any management plan will succeed.
 Emphasis is placed on the integration of games and play into the programme.

-Physiotherapy plays an important role in the management of cerebral palsy.
+Physiotherapy and physical therapy can play an important role in the management of cerebral palsy.
 Exercises and activities are designed to increase the function of those parts of the body that are not affected by cerebral palsy and to maximise the function in parts that are affected.
 Use of braces and splints may also be recommended.

 Occupational therapy helps with daily living needs.
 These include how to dress, hold a cup, clean teeth etc, as well as vocational training.